Dr Philip Robinson

 Gout is a type of arthritis and it manifests as swollen, tender and red joints.
 Commonly when it first appears it will affect the big toe of the foot, but in time it will move on to other joints.
 The onset is often at night.
-They wake up with swollen, extremely painful wrists, foot or toe which limits movement in the joint.
+People with gout often wake up with swollen, extremely painful wrists, foot or toe which limits movement in the joint.
 It can affect walking, making a cup of tea or going about their daily activities and it will tend to reach a peak within 24 hours.
-If it’s left untreated it will probably settle down within seven days approximately, but if you treat it, then it can settle down very quickly.
+If it’s left untreated it will probably settle down within approximately seven days, but if you treat it, then it can settle down very quickly.

 How common is it?

-What I tell my patients when I treat them is that we can get your urate levels down in your blood by using medication an you’re certainly welcome to try changes in diet.
+What I tell my patients when I treat them is that we can get your urate levels down in your blood by using medication and you’re certainly welcome to try changes in diet as well.

 Is there a special diet that can help?